Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Indecomposable weight blocks of weight two

 \begin{proposition} Suppose $M \in \mathcal{D}^u$.
 Then $M$ is Kleshchev if and only if it is one of the following:

 \end{proposition}

 \begin{proof}

 In view of Proposition~\ref{KleshReduce} it is sufficient to consider the case in which $B = {\bf 0}$, so that the relation $\prec$ is identical to $<$, and there is a maximum of one bead on each runner.
 This means that if $e \ge 2$, there are no removable $0$-nodes in $\blam = \Pt({\bf 0},M)$, since it is a multicore.
 Any removable $i$-node of $\blam$ corresponds to an entry $1$ in column $i$ of $M$ that has an entry $0$ immediately to its left (call this an ``01''), and any addable $i$-node corresponds to a $0$ in column $i$ that has a $1$ immediately to its left (likewise, a ``10'').
-We can read off normality from $M$: the $1$ in an ``01'' corresponds to an abnormal node if and only if there is no ``01'' below it but at least one ``10'', or there is an ``01'' below it with a ``10'' in between them.
+We can read off normality from $M$: the $1$ in an ``01'' corresponds to a node which is not normal if and only if there is no ``01'' below it but at least one ``10'', or there is an ``01'' below it with a ``10'' in between them.
 At any given point and for any $i$, the good $i$-node is simply the normal $i$-node corresponding to a $1$ in the highest possible row.
-Removing a node simply corresponds to moving a $1$ one space to the left, and $\blam$ is Kleshchev if and only if we can move all the $1$s all the way to the left without ever removing any abnormal nodes.
+Removing a node simply corresponds to moving a $1$ one space to the left, and $\blam$ is Kleshchev if and only if we can move all the $1$s all the way to the left without ever removing any nodes which are not normal.

 We will describe the $\alpha^1_k$, $\beta^1_l$, and $\gamma^1_{kl}$ cases in detail; the others vary only in the role played by the different rows in the matrix.